cornflowerenderman/cli-compass/README.md

 ```
 ## TODO

-    -  Better exception handling (mostly complete)
+    -  Better exception handling (mostly complete apart for a few sections)
-    -  Add learning tasks being shown on schedule
+    -  Add learning tasks CLI switch
     -  Add events
-    -  Add chronicle entries (partially added, still buggy)
+    -  Add chronicle entries (mostly added, still buggy)
     -  More goals?

 ## Contributions

 Pull requests and issues are welcomed, as they can help us to improve this client and fix bugs

-If you want to contact me personally (Eg. you are part of Compass and want me to take down this code), contact me here: cornflowerenderman _*at*_ duck.com
+If you want to contact me personally (Eg. you are part of Compass and want me to take down this code), contact me here: cornflowerenderman \*at\* duck.com